RyuOS-Org/changelogs/README.md

+# RyuOS Celestia
-# Now We are RyuOS
+- Now we are rebrand to RyuOS
 - Initial A16 release
 - Bump Android version to 16
 - Bump codename to Celestia